polterguy/phosphorusfive-dox/chapter-12.md

 * [eval] - Plain old eval
 * [eval-whitelist] - "Sandboxed" version of **[eval]**
-* [eval-mutable] - Allows access to entire root lambda object
+* [eval-mutable] - Allows you to access the entire root lambda object

 The first one, which is probably your most important version, actually creates a *copy* of the object(s) you wish to execute, and executes these copies.
 This is crucial to its implementation, considering how the invocation of a lambda object, potentially changes the state of that object.